TheMonk2121/ai-dev-tasks/PRD-B-1043-Memory-System-Integration-Automation.md

 ### How do we handle it?
 - **Mitigation 1**: Implement fallback to manual conversation capture if API fails
-- **Mitigation 2**: Use async processing and caching to minimize performance impact
+- **Mitigation 2**: Use async processing and caching to minimize performance impac
 - **Mitigation 3**: Gradual rollout with feature flags and rollback capability
 - **Mitigation 4**: Implement data encryption and user consent mechanisms
 - **Mitigation 5**: Extensive testing and monitoring with automated rollback